 Restaurants can help reduce waste and reduce their own operating costs through more effective menu management.
 This means refining a menu to minimise ways helps protect both the business and the environment.

 Menu management is made simple with POS software from Square.
 The digital tools provide business owners and chefs with all the information they need to see what products sell well and which are less popular – this can help with ordering the right quantity of ingredients to avoid waste.
 You can also partner with a business like Too Good to Go and offer leftover meals or ingredients at a discounted price to locals in your area at the end of service, cutting down even more on food waste.

 Embracing sustainability is not only better for the environment – it also appeals to the ever-widening demographic of consumers who want to see sustainability in action from a business before deciding to buy.

-Using Square for Restaurants can equip you with the data and tech you need to start taking those steps towards offering more sustainable takeaway and delivery for customers and becoming an eco-friendly business.
+Using Square for Restaurants can equip you with the data and tech you need to start taking those steps towards offering more sustainable takeaway and delivery for customers, increasing takeaway sales, and becoming an eco-friendly business.